 Diggle God of Secrets - Grants +50 to Sneakiness, +3 to both Trap Sight Radius and Trap Affinity, and +2 to Wandcrafting, Smithing, Tinkering, and Alchemy Levels, but adds -5 to Visual Sight Radius.

-New special room types (featuring new traps and puzzles) for the original game levels (including the three-runed "Room of Demands", the horde-creating "Mass Pitting Mechanism", the evil crate-spawning "Dwarven Mail System", the two-levered "Room of Levers", and the enemy-infested "Corrupted Shrine of Krong")
+New special room types (featuring new traps and puzzles) for all levels (including the three-runed "Room of Demands", the horde-creating "Mass Pitting Mechanism", the evil crate-spawning "Dwarven Mail System", the two-levered "Room of Levers", and the enemy-infested "Corrupted Shrine of Krong")

 Twelve new monster types (Fish Warrior, Evil Magic Potato, Entropic Elemental, Slick, Mummy, Ectoplasmic Excession, Muscle Diggle, Living Statue, Wight, Gnome, and Undead Aethernaut) that can be found in most of the game's levels.